Permits and notifications - Shift roster - UUSI laki

 Extensions to exemptions

-Exemptions are always granted for a fixed period of time.
-Unless there has been a significant change in the employees’ working conditions since an exemption was granted, either the employer or the shop steward or another representative of the employees within the meaning of section 36 of the Working Hours Act can decide to continue the irregular arrangement.
+Unless there has been a significant change in the employees’ working conditions since a permit was granted, either the employer or the shop steward or another representative of the employees within the meaning of section 36 of the Working Hours Act can decide on extensions to the derogation permit granted for a limited period.
+However, the parties cannot agree to extend a temporary derogation permit granted before 1 January 2020.
+In this case, a new request for permit must be made.